kdungs/tippspiel/README.md

  * You should be ready to go.

 ## External Sources
-The project includes [jQuery](http://jquery.com/) which is licensed under the [MIT License](http://jquery.org/license/) and [Bootstrap, from Twitter](http://twitter.github.com/bootstrap/) which is licensed under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0).
-Bootstrap also includes Icons from Glyphicons Free which are licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).
+The project makes use of [jQuery](http://jquery.com/), [jQuery Mobile](http://jquerymobile.com/) and [django](https://www.djangoproject.com/).
+None of these are included in the project.
+Django has to be installed on the server, the jQuery files are loaded from the jQuery CDN.

-jQuery and Bootstrap are included in the project.
-They are both licensed under the terms of their respective licenses.
+The icons of the teams are property of their respective owners.
+They are not included in the project.
+However there is a script in `tippspiel/static/img/emblems` called `emblems.py` which allows you to download them from a website.
+You have to be aware, that you might not be allowed to use them.

 ## License
 All of the code in this project, if not stated otherwise, is licensed under the terms of the MIT License.